27 Epic Things to Do in Belize: The Ultimate Belize Bucket List

 This may be a little confusing, but… There is more than one Blue Hole in Belize!
 But this time, I’m talking about a fresh-water cenote, in the middle of the jungle!

 Within the St. Herman’s Blue Hole National Park, located just off the Hummingbird Highway, near Belmopan, you’ll find the inland Blue Hole.
-This park stretches over 500 acres and features two cave systems, amazing bird-watching various walking and hiking trails, and of course, the cool blue jungle swimming pool that the park is named after!
+This park stretches over 500 acres and features two cave systems, amazing bird-watching, various hiking trails, and of course, a cool blue jungle swimming pool!

 Mexico isn’t the only country with beautiful cenotes!
 Go for a hike and a swim in the Blue Hole National Park if you’re in the area.

-The gardens offer guided tours every day, and have plenty of spots to stop and enjoy a picnic.
+The gardens offer guided tours daily and have plenty of nice picnicking spots.

 No matter what your interests are, there’s something for you to do in Belize.